adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `tx`

-This tool can be used to convert most font formats to CFF or Type 1 fonts.
-TrueType fonts will lose their hinting in the process.
-It cannot convert from PostScript to TrueType, and cannot rasterize TrueType fonts.
+`tx` can be used to convert most font formats to CFF, Type 1, or UFO format.
+TrueType fonts will lose their hinting in the process. `tx` cannot convert from PostScript to TrueType, and cannot rasterize TrueType fonts.
 When used to convert from a Type 1 or CFF font, it undoes subroutinization, so that each glyph contains all the drawing operators, rather than referring to subroutines for common path elements.
 However, it does have an option to apply subroutinization to the output font.

 ### `type1`/`detype1`